Economic history of the United States: Manufacturing

 The Fall River Manufactory, located on the Quequechan River in Fall River, Massachusetts, was founded in 1813 by Dexter Wheeler and cousin David Anthony.
 By 1827, there were 10 cotton mills in the Fall River area, which soon became the country's leading producer of printed cotton cloth.

 Beginning with Lowell, Massachusetts, in the 1820s, large-scale factory towns, mostly mill towns, began growing around rapidly expanding manufacturing plants, especially in New England, New York, and New Jersey.
 Some were established as company towns, where either from idealism or economic exploitation, the same corporation that owned the factory also owned all local worker housing and retail establishments.
 This paternalistic model experienced significant pushback with the Pullman Strike of 1894, and significantly declined with increasing worker affluence during the Roaring Twenties, development of the automobile that allowed workers to live outside of the factory town, and New Deal policies.

 The U.S. began exporting textiles in the 1830s; the Americans specialized in coarse fabrics, while the British exported finer cloth that reached a somewhat different market.
 Cloth production—mostly cotton but also wool, linen and silk—became the leading American industry.
 The building of textile machinery became a major driving force in the development of advanced mechanical devices.

 The shoe industry began transitioning from production by craftsmen to the factory system, with division of labor.

 Low return freight rates from Europe offered little protection from imports to domestic industries.

 Environmental impact of textile factories

 Cash wages brought rural workers into the new textile mills where they faced significant health challenges due to air and noise pollution.
 The men, women and children worked in family teams 10 hours a day in a tightly enclosed environment filled with dust and fiber.
-Large numbers of people laboring in close quarters was the ideal settings for the rapid spread of diseases including the common cold, bronchitis, pneumonia and tuberculosis.
+Large numbers of people laboring in close quarters was the ideal setting for the rapid spread of a number of diseases including the common cold, bronchitis, pneumonia and tuberculosis.
 The also suffered hearing loss and fatigue.
-Byssinosis, also known as "brown lung disease" or "Monday fever," was particularly prevalent among cotton textile workers, with symptoms including chest tightness and shortness of breath..
+Byssinosis, also known as "brown lung disease" or "Monday fever", was particularly prevalent among cotton textile workers, with symptoms including chest tightness and shortness of breath.
 There were sharp disagreements among workers, employers, and medical professionals regarding the impact of factory environments on health.< The mills seldom employed medical care on site but they did support community hospitals.